ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 {: #freshness-handles "Continuously Verifying Freshness"}
 ## Continuously Verifying Freshness

-As there is no new Verifier nonce provided at time(EG'), it is important to validate the freshness of TPM Quotes which are delivered at that time.
-The method of doing this verification will vary based on the capabilities of the TPM cryptoprocessor used.
+As there is no new Verifier nonce provided at time(EG'), it is important to validate the freshness of TPM Quotes which are delivered at that time.Methods of doing this verification vary based on the capabilities of the TPM cryptoprocessor used.

 ### TPM 1.2 Quote

 The {{RFC8639}} notification format includes the \<eventTime\> object.
 This can be used to determine the amount of time subsequent to the initial subscription each notification was sent.
-However this time is not part of the signed results which are returned from the Quote, and therefore is not trustworthy as objects returned in the Quote.
-Therefore a Verifier MUST periodically issue a new nonce, and receive this nonce within a TPM quote response in order to ensure the freshness of the results.
+However, this time is not part of the signed results which are returned from the Quote and therefore is not trustworthy as objects returned as part of the Quote.
+Therefore, a Verifier MUST periodically issue a new nonce and receive this nonce within a TPM quote response in order to ensure the freshness of the results.
 This can be done using the \<tpm12-challenge-response-attestation\> RPC from {{-charra}}.

 ### TPM 2 Quote